-We have a mission that God expects us to accomplish.
-The Parable of the Talents teaches us what we are supposed to do while we await the return of our King.
-We are to work, using our talents to glorify God, serve the common good, and further God’s kingdom.
+We have a mission that God expects us to accomplish while we await the return of our King.
+We must work using our talents to glorify God, further His Kingdom and serve the common good.

-- The Parable of the Talents teaches that God always gives us everything we need to do what he has called us to do.
+- God always gives us everything we need to do what he has called us to do.

-We are tempted to feel sorry for the servant who received only one talent, but in reality he was given more than enough to meet the master’s expectations.
+We are tempted to feel sorry for the servant who received only one talent, but he was given more than enough to meet the master’s expectations.

-Even though we’re not created equal in regard to the talents we’re given, there is equality found in the Parable of the Talents.
-It comes from the fact that it takes just as much work for the five talent servant to produce five more talents as it does the two-talent servant to produce two more talents.
+The parable shows equality, because it takes just as much work for the five talents servant to produce five more talents as it does for the two talents servant to produce two more talents.

-- The Parable of the Talents teaches that we work for the Master, not our own selfish purposes.
+- We work for the Master, not our selfish purposes.

-We should maximize the use of our talents not for our own selfish purposes, but to honor God.
-We know that we work in a fallen world.
-Because of the curse of sin, our work will be difficult.
-But we should feel satisfaction and joy from doing our best with what God has given us in the place seeking to succeed in order to honor him.
+We should maximize the use of our talents not for our selfish purposes, but to honor God.
+The world is transient, and work is difficult because the curse of sin, but we should feel joy and satisfaction using our talents to honor God.

-The Parable of the Talents is not about salvation or works righteousness, but about how we use our work to fulfill our earthly callings.
-The unfaithful steward in this parable didn’t so much waste the master’s money – he wasted an opportunity.
-As a result, he was judged wicked and lazy.
-We are responsible for what we do for God with what we have been given, and one day we will be held responsible.
+The parable is about how we use our work to fulfill our earthly call.
+The unfaithful steward wasted an opportunity, so he was judged wicked and lazy.
+We are responsible for what we do for God with what we have been given, and one day we will be held accountable.